 Electrical engineering graduates may seek employment from the following industries: telecommunications, energy and electric power, computers, semiconductors, aerospace, bioengineering, manufacturing, services and other professions, education and research, and transportation and automotive.

 Are online degrees recognized all over the world?

-Yes.
+While the history of elearning may not be long, plenty of employers and schools globally have recognized its worth.
 A survey showed that 83% of executives believe that degrees acquired through online learning are as credible as ones acquired through traditional, on-campus setup (CareerBuilder.com, 2010).
 Further, elearning has become part of the new norm with the health and safety restrictions imposed because of the COVID-19 pandemic.

 Even prior to the pandemic, there has been a continuous rise in elearning participation in higher education.
 In 2018, more than 6.9 million or 35.3% of undergraduate students in the U.S. participated in distance learning through degree-granting post-secondary institutions (NCES, 2019).

 Online vs. Traditional Bachelor’s Degree in Electrical Engineering

 While traditional education in electrical engineering offers a more hands-on experience in the sense that instructors are physically present to guide students in learning different electrical components, online education has several perks that allow it to be on par if not more.
 Online education is more flexible, more affordable, safer to take in the midst of a pandemic, and just as effective, rigorous, and credible as traditional education (Magda & Smalec, 2020).

 Here are some statistical data that demonstrates the value of acquiring an online degree: